Indigo Tribe: Powers and abilities

 In the bonding process, the indigo ring forces its wearer to feel nothing but compassion.
-By blocking out all other emotions, the wearer can channel other emotions without being affected by them.
-The ring is classified as a parasite type like the orange ring, but differs in that it bonds most effectively with a user that lacks compassion.
-A wearer who has compassion before the bonding is unable to block out the other emotions, and either becomes heavily influenced by the channeled emotion or is unable to channel the emotion.

-When the ring is removed, the wearer loses the memories of the time with the ring and reverts to his or her old behavior, although this can be undone by re-donning the ring.
-If the ring is removed for a longer term, the wearer may gradually regain some memories without the emotional modifications.
-The ring appears to only "brainwash" those who are reluctant to accept it; in the cases where the person voluntarily dons the ring, such as Ray Palmer in Blackest Night and John Stewart in War of the Green Lanterns, the wearer can use the powers without being mentally altered.
+The ring is classified as parasitic and bonds most effectively with a user that lacks compassion.
+When the ring is removed, the wearer loses the memories of the time with the ring and reverts to their old behavior, although this can be undone by re-donning the ring.
+In cases where the person voluntarily dons the ring, the wearer can use the powers without being mentally altered.

 Other versions

 The Lightsmiths

-In the universe prior to the current one, groups managed to tap into the wellspring of power created by the Emotional Spectrum.
-In this universe those who tapped into the indigo light were known as the Lightsmiths of the Indigo Light of Empathy.
+In the universe prior to the current one, groups managed to tap into the wellspring of power created by the emotional spectrum.
+In this universe, those who tapped into the indigo light were known as the Lightsmiths of the Indigo Light of Empathy.